SPA or PWA or Serverless

 However, PWA is becoming a trend in web development and will continue to growin the near future.
 In addition, in the Audit Chrome DevTools tab, you’ll find Lighthouse for PWA.

-Also, to avoid some mistakes we recommend you to read our article How to Optimize Progressive Web Apps for Search
+Also, to avoid some mistakes in PWA SEO we recommend you to read our guide How to Optimize Progressive Web Apps for Search

 This is another modern approach to development.
 Because of the name, many people mistake that this is really serverless development, and you do not need to write back-end code, so any front-end developer will be able to make a web application.
 However, this is not the case!